RapidRiverSoftware/rapidriversoftware.github.io/_careers/lead-rails-developer.markdown

 - Excellent English language written and verbal communication skills.
 - Good temperament and a genuine enjoyment of helping others grow.
 - Relevant technical experience with some or all of the following: Ruby on Rails, front-end web development with JavaScript, Unix (esp.
 Linux variants), PostgreSQL, Redis.

-If you think you have what it takes, get in touch with us by sending an email to [workwithus@rrsoft.co](mailto:workwithus@rrsoft.co).